Abdelbasset-dz/Huawei/README.md

 # Huawei

-Huawei WebUI Tool created for WebUI interface/resource modify It extracts specified Huawei WebUI Or specified Huawei firmware containning WebUI (In case firmware doen't contain WebUI partition it will let you know)
+Huawei WebUI Tool created for WebUI interface/resource modify.
+It extracts specified Huawei WebUI Or specified Huawei firmware containning WebUI (In case firmware doen't contain WebUI partition it will let you know)